 Joy (Vaughn) Swanson ’03 is a speech-language pathologist and homeschool mom.
 She met Christina at a L'Abri Conference before she arrived at Covenant, and became friends with Rebekah through the Chattanooga Children's Ministry.
 Joy is married to Erik Swanson ’02.
 Erik is the pastor of New Life PCA in York, PA.

 John Ottinger ’02 is the assistant principal of Pineapple Cove Classical Academy.
-He was friends with Erik and spent many Sunday afternoons at Erik’s parent's house.
+He was friends with Erik and spent many Sunday afternoons at the home of Erik's parents, David and Covenant alumna Debbie (Wentling) Swanson '73.
 John is married to Valerie.

 Jake Bennett ’02 is an executive pastor at Covenant Presbyterian Church.
 Rebekah (Sotelo) ’03 is a stay at home mom.
 Jake became friends with Erik when they rode home together for holiday breaks.
 Rebekah met and befriended Joy Swanson at the Chattanooga Children’s club.